Ria424/developers-animatesdk-docs/Timeline_object/Timeline33.md

 #### Usage

-timeline.name
+Timeline.name

 #### Description

-Property; a string that specifies the name of the current timeline.
+Property; `string`; The name of the current timeline.
 This name is the name of the current scene, screen (slide or form), or symbol that is being edited.

 #### Example